Data-Free Asymptotics-Informed Operator Networks for Singularly Perturbed PDEs: Acknowledgments

 \section{Acknowledgments}

 Y. Hong was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (NRF-2021R1A2C1093579) and by the Korea government(MSIT) (RS-2023-00219980).
 S. Ko was supported by National Research Foundation of Korea Grant funded by the Korean Government (RS-2023-00212227).
-Jae Yong Lee was supported by Institute for Information \& Communications Technology Planning \& Evaluation (IITP) through the Korea government (MSIT) under Grant No. 2021-0-01341 (Artificial Intelligence Graduate School Program (Chung-Ang University)).
+Jae Yong Lee was supported by Institute for Information \& Communications Technology Planning \& Evaluation (IITP) through the Korea government (MSIT) under Grant No. 2021-0-01341 (Artificial Intelligence Graduate School Program (Chung-Ang University)), and by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (RS-2025-02303239).

 \appendixpage \addappheadtotoc